VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > have changed the data, that they may not have the latest copy of it.
 > Greg Young: [Quick Thoughts on Eventual Consistency][youngeventual]

+> **PoePersona:** Domain Name Servers (DNS) use the eventual consistency
+> model to refresh themselves, and that's why DNS propagation delay can
+> occur that results in some, but not other, users being able to
+> navigate to a new or updated domain name.
+The propagation delay is
+> acceptable considering that a coordinated atomic update across all DNS
+> servers globally would not be feasible.
+Eventually, however, all DNS
+> servers get updated and domain names get resolved properly.

+> **Note:** To better understand the tradeoffs described by the CAP
+> theorem, check out the special issue of IEEE Computer magazine
+> dedicated to it (Vol.45(no.2), Feb 2012).

 # Eventual consistency and CQRS